allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 **Verification methods and relationships**

-A new verification method MAY be added using the gRPC message
+Add a new verification method using the gRPC message:

 ```
 MsgAddVerification(did string, accountId string, relationships []string, signerAccount string)
 ```

+The parameters are as follows:

-The parameter `did` identifies the did document, the `accountId` is the account to be added to the verification method, the `relationships` are the list of relationships that the `accountId` shall be registered into.
-The `signerAccount` is the account address signing the transaction.
+ - `did` identifies the did document
+ - `accountId` is the account to be added to the verification method
+ - `relationships` is the list of relationships that the `accountId` will be registered into
+ - `signerAccount` is the account address that is signing the transaction

-The list of relationships MUST contains only valid [relationships names](#DID_document)
+The list of relationships must contain only valid [relationships names](#DID_document) as defined in the DID document:

 Example: